airbus-seclab/qemu_blog/runstate.md

 which executes in the QEMU startup thread, not the ones dedicated to [virtual CPUs](https://github.com/qemu/qemu/tree/v4.2.0/cpus.c#L2134).
-The function just wais for event requests to be processed in [`main_loop_should_exit`](https://github.com/qemu/qemu/tree/v4.2.0/vl.c#L1743).
+The function just was for event requests to be processed in [`main_loop_should_exit`](https://github.com/qemu/qemu/tree/v4.2.0/vl.c#L1743).
 They are generally raised from the virtual CPU threads: